ScottLogic/openapi-forge/CONTRIBUTING.md

 - Link any related PRs _This could happen when forge and generator needs updating_
 - Have you added tests?
 - Are all workflow steps passing?
+- Is it ready for review? _If not, create a draft_

 <br>